No AI permissions given, ever.

 “Yeah… And none of the phones work?”

 “Joan wanted you to sit over here with her.
 She said the head injuries gotta stay close.”
 Courtney pointed the flashlight at an empty spot on the floor next to a woman with a bandaged eye.
-“Right there.”
+“Right there.
+I’ll be making the rounds, but holler if you need me!”

-She eased herself to the floor.
+Pennie eased herself to the floor as Courtney walked away.
 The woman next to her grunted but didn’t speak, nor did she pull away when Pennie’s arm brushed hers.
+Pennie used her teeth to tear open the cake’s plastic wrapping.

 After she ate, she sat sipping her water and listening to Joan talk to people as she bandaged them up.

-“No politics indoors,” Joan said to one woman, who insisted they could lay this fiasco at the feet of President Biden, who’d taken office a month prior.
+“No politics indoors,” Joan chastised one woman, who insisted they could lay this fiasco at the feet of President Biden, who’d taken office a month prior.

 “Or maybe it was more insurrection,” muttered a man sitting close by.
 Pennie couldn’t see him in the dark, but he sounded young.